openzfs/openzfs-docs/docs/Getting Started/Debian/Debian Buster Root on ZFS.rst

 ::

-   # debootstrap stretch /mnt
+   debootstrap buster /mnt
-   # zfs set devices=off rpool
+   zfs set devices=off rpool

 The ``debootstrap`` command leaves the new system in an unconfigured state.
 An alternative to using ``debootstrap`` is to copy the entirety